 - Including our PowerSeller - opens in new window or tab, Top Rated Seller, or Top Rated Plus icons or similar logos and expressions.
 We'll automatically add these to listings if you are eligible.

-- Including terms such as "top rated seller," "top rated plus," "top seller," "trusted seller," or other similar terms in your listings, About Me pages, profile pages, or Store pages.
+- Including terms such as "top rated seller," "top rated plus," "top seller," "trusted seller," or other similar terms in your listings, products, About Me pages, profile pages, or Store pages.
 (If you're a Top Rated Seller and your listings qualify for Top Rated Plus, a prominent Top Rated Plus seal will appear in your listings.)

 - Listing an item and stating that it may be out of stock at the time of purchase